 Rich interned with the KDKA-TV Pittsburgh sports department in summer 2011.
 There, he covered Pittsburgh sporting events and conducted interviews for the station.

 Rich lives with his family in Beaver County, Pa., and graduated from Hopewell High School.
-He is marrying his high school sweetheart in October 2013.
+He married his high school sweetheart in October 2013.